History of Mexico: New Spain

-Contours of the colonial period (1521–1821)

-Colonial Mexico was part of the Spanish Empire and administered by the Viceroyalty of New Spain.
-The Spanish crown claimed all of the Western Hemisphere west of the line established between Spain and Portugal by the Treaty of Tordesillas.
-This included all of North America and South America, except for Brazil.
-The viceroyalty of New Spain had jurisdiction over Spain's northern empire in the Americas.
-When Spain established a colony in the Philippines in the late sixteenth century, the Viceroyalty of New Spain had jurisdiction over it, since there was more direct contact between the two than the Philippines with Spain.
+Colonial period (1521–1808)

-Hernán Cortés had conquered the Aztec Empire and established New Spain as the largest and most important Spanish colony.
-During the 16th century, Spain focused on conquering areas with dense populations that had produced Pre-Columbian civilizations.
-These populations were a disciplined labor force and a population to convert to Christianity.

-Territories populated by nomadic peoples were harder to conquer, and although the Spanish explored much of North America, seeking the fabled "El Dorado", they made no concerted effort to settle the northern desert regions in what is now the United States until the end of the 16th century (Santa Fe, 1598).
+Colonial Mexico was part of the Spanish Empire and was administered by the Viceroyalty of New Spain.
+New Spain became the largest and most important Spanish colony.
+During the 16th century, Spain focused on conquering areas with dense populations that had produced pre-Columbian civilizations.
+These populations were a labor force with a history of tribute and a population to convert to Christianity.
+Territories populated by nomadic peoples were harder to conquer.
+Although the Spanish explored much of North America, seeking the fabled "El Dorado," they made no concerted effort to settle the northern desert regions in what is now the United States until the end of the 16th century (Santa Fe, 1598).

-Colonial law with native origins but with Spanish historical precedents was introduced, creating a balance between local jurisdiction (the Cabildos) and the Crown's, whereby upper administrative offices were closed to natives, even those of pure Spanish blood.
-Administration was based on a racial separation of the population among the Republics of Spaniards, Natives and Mestizos, autonomous and directly dependent on the king.
-The population of New Spain was divided into four main groups, or classes.
-The group a person belonged to was determined by racial background and birthplace.
-The most powerful group was the Spaniards, people born in Spain and sent across the Atlantic to rule the colony.
-Only Spaniards could hold high-level jobs in the colonial government.
+Colonial law with native origins but with Spanish historical precedents was introduced, creating a balance between local jurisdiction (the Cabildos) and the Crown.
+The administration was based on a racial separation of the population among the Republics of Spaniards, Natives, and Mestizos, autonomous and directly dependent on the king.